BurraAbhishek/Python-Hand-Cricket/README.md

 ### About this project

-This is the legacy hand cricket game – implemented in Python and supporting text files.
+This is the legacy hand cricket game – implemented in Python and played using the command line interface.

 This project was built entirely on Python 3.7.4 and is compatible with all later versions as well.